MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-expense-estimates.md

 ---
-title: Expense estimates
+title: Financial estimates for expenses on projects
 description: This topic provides information about defining or estimating project-based expenses.
-author: ruhercul
+author: rumant
 manager: Annbe
 ms.date: 10/01/2020
 ms.topic: article
 ms.service: project-operations
 ms.reviewer: kfend
-ms.author: ruhercul
+ms.author: rumant
 ---

-# Expense estimates
+# Financial estimates for expenses on projects
 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Along with defining resource-based estimates, Dynamics 365 Project Operations allows Project managers to define project-based expenses for each project.
-Each expense item can be associated with a specific project task or expense category.
-Expense categories are typically defined at the organizational level.
-Pricing for each expense category is typically defined in the following hierarchy:
+Dynamics 365 Project Operations allows Project managers to define project-based expenses for each project or a task.
+Each expense item can be associated with a specific project task.
+Expenses are categorized into different Expense categories which are defined at the organizational level.
+Pricing and costing for each expense category is defined in the price list.

-- Organization
-- Customer
-- Quote/contract

 Complete the following steps to view, add, or delete a project expense.